edgexfoundry/edgex-docs/docs_src/design/ucr/Microservice-Authentication.md

 ### Description

-Miroservice authentication provides the following benfits, which are potentially valuable to all of the listed target users:
+Microservice authentication provides the following benefits, which are potentially valuable to all of the listed target users:

 - Provides a defense against malware running on the device,